Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

 /**
- * We develope a method that retrieves the data of the token wallet from the relevant multi wallet contract */ async function getWalletData(
+ * We develope a method that retrieves the data of the token wallet from the relevant multi wallet contract */

+// This function will extract the wallet data recorded in the multi wallet tip-3 contract async function getWalletData(
   MWContract: Contract<FactorySource["MultiWalletTIP3"]>,
   tokenRootAddress: Address,